 Importance of the duty cycle of a plasma cutter

-The mode of using a plasma cutter influences the importance of the duty cycle.
+The mode of using a plasma cutting influences the importance of the duty cycle.
 Question yourself: “What types of jobs will be done by my plasma cutter mostly and the thickness of metals I will commonly be cutting and also where will I be cutting?”
 Most times, a higher or longer duty cycle demands larger power requirements as well as a larger price tag.

 However, if it happens that you are working on long, time-consuming cuts or you are working in an automated set-up such as a CNC type of setup, know that the starting/stopping or downtime is costly.